hamoid/video_export_processing/README.md

 settings.json to change the codec settings or apply special effects to the resulting video files.
 See [this example](https://forum.processing.org/two/discussion/comment/95710/#Comment_95710).

+### NoSuchMethodError when calling endMovie()

+There seems to be a conflict between the Video Export library and the Video library.
+Both use different versions of the JNA library.
+See this discussion: https://github.com/hamoid/video_export_processing/issues/38

 ## change log

 * 0.1.9 - April 22nd, 2017